agcheyne/MCP_test/conda.md

 ## install
 These four commands download the latest 64-bit version of the Linux installer, rename it to a shorter file name, silently install, and then delete the installer:

+**Note:should not install in home, change the directory to a workdisk instead**

 ```bash
 mkdir -p ~/miniconda3
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -O ~/miniconda3/miniconda.sh